 Logged data

-If a sensor or gateway logs data and this data is subsequently uploaded during the configured schedule during which the Rule is active, the readings will trigger the Rule even if the reading was recorded during the time the Rule was inactive.
-If you receive a notification for a reading that occurred during a scheduled off time, you will want to explore to see if the notification was triggered by a logged reading.
+Suppose a sensor or gateway logs data, and this data is subsequently uploaded during the configured schedule during which the Rule is active.
+In that case, the readings will trigger the Rule even if the reading was recorded during the time the Rule was inactive.